-Once you reach age 67 and have a history of continuous retiree contributions, you will be eligible for retiree benefits.
-The amount of your self-payment will depend upon the cost of the medical plan you select from the options available for retirees through CalPERS.
+Once you reach age 67 and have a history of continuous retiree contributions, you will be eligible for retiree medical reimbursement benefits from the Plan.
+If the amount of the monthly reimbursement you receive from this Plan does not cover the full cost of the medical plan premiums deducted from your pension benefit payment, you must pay the remaining premium to CalPERS.
+The payment(s) you make to CalPERS is your self-payment ("Self-Payment"), the amount of which will depend upon the cost of the medical plan you select from the options available for retirees through CalPERS.

-Your premium for medical coverage is deducted monthly from your pension benefit payment.
-From Health Plan reserves, your account at a qualified financial institution of your choice is reimbursed monthly up to the maximum established by the Board.
+This Plan does not pay your premium for medical coverage, which is otherwise deducted monthly from your pension benefit payment.
+Instead, this Plan reimburses you monthly, from Health Plan reserves, for the premiums you pay to CalPERS through a deposit to your account at a qualified financial institution of your choice.
+The monthly reimbursement maximum is established and reevaluated by the Board no less than annually and is subject to an annual increase or decrease as determined at the sole discretion of the Board.
 If the medical coverage you have enrolled in exceeds the maximum, the balance is considered your Self-Payment.